rpc00002: Daucus carota kurodagosun cell suspension culture

 Autoclave the flask at 121°C for 20 min.

-- For overseas customers: We send kurodagosun cells placed on semi-solid modified Lin and Staba medium in 250-mL disposable flasks.
+For overseas customers: We send kurodagosun cells placed on semi-solid modified Lin and Staba medium in a 250-mL disposable Erlenmeyer flask.
 The cells should be transferred to fresh modified Lin and Staba medium immediately after arrival.
 Collect the cells from the semi-solid medium with a spatula and transfer them to Erlenmeyer flasks containing fresh liquid medium.

-- In order to obtain good aeration of a suspension culture, a silicone cap may be used instead of the aluminum foil cap.
+In order to obtain good aeration of a suspension culture, a silicone sponge plug may be used instead of the aluminum foil cap (e.g., cap-type Silicosen; Shin-Etsu Polymer, Tokyo, Japan).